Spiritdude/ZIM/README.md

 # zim & ZIM.pm: ZIM Perl Toolkit
-`zim` is small command-line tool written in Perl to deal with [ZIM files](https://openzim.org) as invented by Wikimedia CH and [Kiwix.org](https://kiwix.org), off-line version of Wikipedia, Wiktionary, Gutenberg and other datasets.
+`zim` is a small command-line tool with ZIM.pm written in Perl to deal with [ZIM files](https://openzim.org) as invented by Wikimedia CH and [Kiwix.org](https://kiwix.org), off-line version of Wikipedia, Wiktionary, Gutenberg and other datasets.

 ZIM files are like ZIP or TAR.GZ files, but optimized to access individual files (.html, .jpg, .png) quickly.